github/secure_headers/README.md

 ### CSP Level 2 features

+*NOTE: Currently, only erb is supported.
+Mustache support isn't far off.
+Hash sources are valid for inline style blocks but are not yet supported by secure_headers.*

+#### Nonce

 script/style-nonce can be used to whitelist inline content.
 To do this, add "nonce" to your script/style-src configuration, then set the nonce attributes on the various tags.

-*setting a nonce will also set 'unsafe-inline' for browsers that don't support nonces for backwards compatibility. 'unsafe-inline' is ignored if a nonce is present in a directive in compliant browsers.
+Setting a nonce will also set 'unsafe-inline' for browsers that don't support nonces for backwards compatibility. 'unsafe-inline' is ignored if a nonce is present in a directive in compliant browsers.

 ```ruby
 :csp => {